Norwich restaurant to mark Norfolk Day with five course dinner

 You may also want to watch:

-Taking place on Tuesday, July 23, the five course Norfolk Super will be prepared by head chef Iain McCarten and will be accompanied by Norfolk wines, spirits and beers.
+Taking place on Tuesday, July 23, the five course Norfolk Supper will be prepared by head chef Iain McCarten and will be accompanied by Norfolk wines, spirits and beers.

 Between courses, there will also be talks from some of the producers and suppliers whose ingredients are featured in the dinner.
 Emma Neal, manager at The Last Wine bar said: "We have always championed Norfolk food, and more recently we have been making a concerted effort to showcase the county's drinks as well, putting wines from Winbirri, Humbleyard and Flint on our wine list, and teaming up with Redwell Brewery to offer a selection of their draft beers.